1962 Singaporean integration referendum: Aftermath

-Backed by the official mandate, the Agreement relating to Malaysia between the United Kingdom of Great Britain and Northern Ireland, Federation of Malaya, North Borneo, Sarawak and Singapore was signed on 9 July 1963.
+Backed by the official mandate, the Malaysia Agreement (MA63) between the United Kingdom, Federation of Malaya, North Borneo, Sarawak and Singapore was signed on 9 July 1963.

 Singapore entered into merger with Malaya on 16 September 1963, marking the birth of Malaysia.
-However, this union would be short-lived due to constant disagreements between the central government of Malaysia and the state government of Singapore.
-With the Independence of Singapore Agreement 1965, Singapore ceased to be a state of Malaysia on 9 August 1965 when it became an fully sovereign independent country.
+This union would be short-lived due to constant disagreements between the central government of Malaysia and the state government of Singapore.
+With the Independence of Singapore Agreement 1965, Singapore ceased to be a state of Malaysia on 9 August 1965 and it became a fully sovereign independent country.